 Understanding Guideline D: Sexual Behavior

-Guideline D in the Adjunctive Guidelines for Determining Eligibility for Access to Classified Information addresses stipulations associated with matters including pornography and harassment.
+Guideline D addresses stipulations associated with matters, including pornography and harassment.
 Sexual conduct may seem irrelevant to a security clearance case, but the U.S. Department of State states the concern of sexual behavior alludes to poor mental health and a lack of discretion and trustworthiness.

 Examples of sexual behavior that can merit security clearance denial include:

 - Criminal sexual behavior, regardless if the individual has been prosecuted

 - Repeated compulsive and high-risk sexual behavior indicative of an emotional or personality disorder

 - Sexual behavior that causes an individual to become susceptible to exploitation